M-SAI-SOORYA/Multiple-Organ-Segmentation-Transformer/README.md

 ![Screenshot 2025-04-10 173941](https://github.com/user-attachments/assets/37e3c1ae-9feb-451f-8294-742bbad52622)

-How It Works
-User Interaction

-**Step 1**: Users upload a CT scan image in the app.

-**Step 2**:The AI model processes the image and segments different organs.

-**Step 3**:The result is displayed in the app, showing which organ is where.

-**Technology Stack**

-**Front-end**: Built using Flutter for a smooth mobile experience.

-**Backend**: Flask API handles requests and runs the deep learning model.

-__Deep Learning__: TensorFlow framework is used to train the model.

-**Cloud Deployment**: AWS cloud services help deploy and run the model efficiently.

 **Dataset Used**

 The model is trained on the Synapse multi-organ segmentation dataset, which contains abdominal CT scan images labeled with different organs.